 Therefore, it can be helpful to test your ketone levels to ensure you’re achieving your goals.

-The Ketonix meter measures acetone in breath.
-After breathing into the meter, a color flashes to indicate whether you are in ketosis and how high your levels are.
+The Ketonix meter measures acetone in your breath.
+After breathing into the meter, a color flashes to indicate whether you’re in ketosis and how high your levels are.

 The disadvantage of measuring blood ketones is that the strips are very expensive.

 Using breath, urine, or blood tests to measure your ketone levels can help ensure that you’re achieving and maintaining ketosis.

 When you get into ketosis, your body begins to use ketones for fuel.

 For people who’ve adopted a ketogenic diet as a means to lose weight, getting into ketosis is an important step toward that goal.
 Other benefits of ketosis include seizure reduction in people with epilepsy.